-last weekend I wanted to make these banana & blueberry pancakes, however, we didn’t have any bananas so I decided to improvise with some left over stewed apple from these blueberry, apple & buckwheat muffins.
-Risky business adapting recipes on the fly, but most of the time I can’t help myself!
+Undeterred, I improvised with some left over stewed apple from these blueberry, apple & buckwheat muffins.
+Some might say risky business adapting recipes on the fly when you’re hundy, but I couldn’t help myself.

-While I was in creative mode I also decided to use raspberries instead of blueberries and add some freshly grated ginger.
-Luckily the resulting pancakes were a massive success (for once!), so much so, they’re getting their own post!
+While I was in the creative mood I decided to use raspberries instead of blueberries and add some freshly grated ginger.
+Amazingly the resulting pancakes were a massive success, so much so they’re getting their own post!

-The addition of fresh ginger goes really well with raspberries, but if you have an aversion to it, simply leave it out.
+The addition of fresh ginger goes really well with raspberries, but if you’re not a fan simply leave it out.
 Likewise, if you don’t have any raspberries then blueberries work really well in these apple based pancakes too.

-This recipe is very quick to make.
-Having made it a few times over the last week I’ve found you need a good non-stick pan, and it’s best to break the berries up a little as this makes the pancakes easier to flip.
+This recipe is very quick to make, all you need is a bowl, whisk and a good non-stick pan.
+It’s also best to break the berries up a little as this makes the pancakes easier to flip.

-These pancakes are gluten and dairy free and you may also notice there’s no added sugar in this recipe.
-Instead, they’re sweetened solely by the stewed apple and raspberries.
-So if you like a good drizzle of maple syrup on your pancakes, you can freely do so without worrying about adding too much extra sugar.
-Enjoy.
+These raspberry and apple pancakes are gluten and dairy free and there’s also no added sugar in this recipe.
+Instead, they’re sweetened solely by the stewed apple and raspberries – perfect if you like a drizzle of maple syrup on your pancakes without worrying about adding too much extra sugar.

 Raspberry, Apple & Fresh Ginger Pancakes